webb-ben/nldi-services/README.md

 * __stopComid={stopid}__ for use with __PP__ navigation between the __{featureSourceId}__ and __{stopid}__
   * (only applicable to NHDPlus comid navigation and the __{stopid}__ must be downstream of the __{featureSourceId}__)

-## Developer Environment
+## Development
+This is a Spring Batch/Boot project.
+All of the normal caveats relating to a Spring Batch/Boot application apply.

+### Dependencies
+This application utilizes a PostgreSQL database.
-[nldi-db](https://travis-ci.org/ACWI-SSWD/nldi-db) contains everything you need to set up a development database environment.
+[nldi-db](https://github.com/ACWI-SSWD/nldi-db) contains everything you need to set up a development database environment.
 It includes data for the Yahara River in Wisconsin.

+### Environment variables
 To run the project you will need to create the file application.yml in the project's root directory and add the following:
 ```
 nldiDbHost: hostNameOfDatabase